Sakura Ando

 Sakura Ando (安藤 サクラ, Andō Sakura) is a Japanese actress.
-She is best known for appearing in critically-acclaimed films such as Sion Sono's Love Exposure, Hirokazu Kore-eda's Shoplifters (2018) and Monster (2023), as well as Takashi Yamazaki's Academy Award–winning kaiju epic Godzilla Minus One (2023).
+She is best known for appearing in critically-acclaimed films such as Sion Sono's Love Exposure, Hirokazu Koreeda's Shoplifters (2018) and Monster (2023), as well as Takashi Yamazaki's Academy Award–winning kaiju epic Godzilla Minus One (2023).

 Career

 Ando won the award for Best Supporting Actress at the 31st Yokohama Film Festival 2010 for Love Exposure, The Wonderful World of Captain Kuhio and Tsumitoka batsutoka.
 She was also nominated for the award for best supporting actress at 4th Asian Film Awards 2010 for A Crowd of Three.

 She appeared in Kiyoshi Kurosawa's 2012 television drama Penance.

 She has also appeared in films such as The Samurai That Night, Our Homeland, and Petal Dance.